 Need an action not listed?
 Reach out to us via chat to request it.

 There are many reasons why you may need to export your lists or segments, let’s review most common use cases and best approach.

 - GOOD.
 Identify and delete unengaged contacts.
-This is a good practice – removing unengaged emails, for example anyone who hasn’t opened your emails for 90-120 days, from your list to improve engagement and protect your sender reputation, as long as you exclude those contacts that were added to your list recently (and haven’t had a chance to engaged yet).
+This is a good practice – removing unengaged emails (e.g. anyone who hasn’t opened your emails for 90-120 days) from your list to improve engagement and protect your sender reputation.
+Just make sure to exclude those contacts that were added to your list recently and haven’t had a chance to engaged yet.
 Low engagement leads to lower inbox placement overtime.

 How to Export a Segment

 First, go to the Lists tab in the site header to see all your Lists.
 Click on the arrow down link on the grey button next to the List you need to export.

 Give your export a name that will help you recognize it later on – recent exports will be stored for you in a list.
 If you need to export only a segment of your list, click on the checkbox above the Create button, to load the segmentation options.